People not thinking things through in western animation TV.

 - In "The Sweet Spot", after months of planning, and hours of negotiation in the dead of night, Lincoln manages to get the best seat in "Vanzilla".
 When the girls confront him over it after getting suspicious, he tries to brush them off, only for them to get in the van and beat him, and each other, up over it.

 - In "Friendzy", Lincoln keeps inviting Clyde over because of the "friend card", which allows him to get what he wants on account that Lincoln has a friend over.
-Eventually the sisters figure out his scheme, and start inviting their friends before Clyde shows up.
+Eventually, the sisters figure out his scheme and start inviting their own friends over before Clyde shows up so they can get first dibs on things like the TV or the badminton court.
 But, having anticipated that his sisters would copy his idea, he sidesteps them by inviting more friends so the can still get what he wants by way of "majority rules.
-So they "also" start inviting more and more friends over to the point where their house is overfilled.
+So they also start inviting more and more friends over to the point where their house is overfilled.
+It eventually escalates into a major fight between all of the kids, which results in the police showing up to break everything up just as Rita and Lynn Sr. return home with Lily and the Louds getting fined $200 for noise violation.

 - In the Mighty Max episode "Cyberskull II: The Next Level", Cyberskull tried to steal all the Earth's electrical power and use it to activate a giant robotic shell for him to inhabit.
 When Max succeeds in bringing down Cyberskull's robotic shell, Cyberskull attempts to retreat into cyberspace, only for Max to point out to the villain that stealing all of the Earth's electrical power also shut down all computer networks, so there was no cyberspace for Cyberskull to escape to.